Workflows2

 Once the supervisor makes a decision, the items should be added to the count sheet and then saved.

-If you can’t complete everything on the count sheets, that’s OK too. inFlow Cloud can split out the counted items and prepare a new count sheet with just the uncounted items from this session.
+If you can’t complete everything on the count sheets, that’s OK too. inFlow Inventory can split out the counted items and prepare a new count sheet with just the uncounted items from this session.
 If you’d like to do this, the supervisor should use the Copy button in the action bar and then select Split Count.

 Stage 2: Preparing the warehouse for a cycle count